 Search within a tab

 Within each tab, there’s a search text box that lets you find content within that specific tab.
-As you start typing into this box, Blob will only show content that contains the text you’ve typed in any property field.
-Thus typing “John” in an email tab will only show emails that contain “John” in the sender, receiver or subject fields.
-Blob will highlight the search text in the display.
+As you start typing into this box, Knit will only show content that contains the text you’ve typed in any property field.
+Thus, typing “John” in an email tab will only show emails that contain “John” in the sender, receiver or subject fields.
+Knit will highlight the search text in the display.

 Filter within a column

 There’s a per-column “filter row” in each tab that displays content.
-This is the empty space just below the column header circled in red in the picture below.
+This is the empty space just below the column header in the red boxes in the picture below.
 When you type something here, the display will only show content that contains this text in that column.
 Each column has it’s own filter space and capability.
-For example, you can type work in the file-name column and doc in the file-extension column.
-This will restrict the display to only show files whose name contains the text work and whose file extension contains the text schedule.
+For example, you can type Jon in the From column and schedule in the Subject column.
+This will restrict the display to only show emails whose sender property contains the text Jon and whose email subject contains the text schedule.
 The text matches are not case sensitive, so the Jon you typed in the From area will match jon, Jon, Jonathan etc.